-The Fund intends to qualify as a "regulated investment company" under the Code.
+The Fund intends to qualify as a "regulated investment company" under the Internal Revenue Code of 1986, as amended (the "Code").
 As such, the Fund generally will not be subject to federal income tax to the extent that it distributes its net income and net capital gains.
 However, the applicable tax rules for qualification as a regulated investment company are extremely complex and it is possible the Fund might not so qualify.
 To the extent the Fund does not so qualify, it will be subject to tax at the applicable corporate income tax rate for the taxable year in question.
 Additionally, even if the Fund qualifies as a regulated investment company, it may be subject to corporate tax on certain income.